syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

             viewModel = new GettingStartedViewModel();
             this.sfChat.Messages = viewModel.Messages;
             this.sfChat.CurrentUser = viewModel.CurrentUser;
+            this.sfChat.ShowOutgoingMessageAvatar = false;
+            this.sfChat.ShowIncomingMessageAvatar = false;
-            this.sfChat.ShowAvatar = false;
+			this.sfChat.ShowOutgoingMessageAuthorName = false;
-            this.sfChat.ShowAuthorName = false;
+            this.sfChat.ShowIncomingMessageAuthorName = false;
             this.Content = sfChat;
         }
     }